thakurcoderz/ollama-chat/README.md

 ## Usage

+### Accessing Settings

+1. Click the gear icon (⚙️) in the top-right corner to open the settings panel
+2. Here you can configure your connection, model parameters, and view available models
+3. Click "Save & Close" to apply your changes

 ### Connecting to Ollama

 By default, the app connects to Ollama at `http://localhost:11434`.
-If your Ollama instance is running on a different address or port, you can change it in the settings.
+To change this:

+1. Open the settings panel
+2. Enter your Ollama server URL in the "Server URL" field
+3. Click "Test Connection" to verify connectivity
+4. Click "Save & Close" to apply

 ### Selecting a Model

 1. Click the model dropdown in the top-right corner
 2. Select any available model from your Ollama installation
-3. If you don't see your models, click the refresh button
+3. If you don't see your models, click the refresh button in the settings panel

+### Viewing Available Models

+1. Open the settings panel
+2. Scroll down to the "Available Models" section
+3. Here you can see all models installed on your Ollama server
+4. Click "Refresh Models" to update the list

+### Adjusting Model Parameters

+1. Open the settings panel
+2. Find the "Model Parameters" section
+3. Adjust the temperature slider to control randomness (higher values = more creative, lower values = more deterministic)
+4. Other parameters may be available depending on your Ollama version

 ### Managing Conversations